Eighth International Clinical Skills Conference

-Over the last decade the International Clinical Skills Conference has been a consistently high quality conference for clinical educators and researchers.
-The seventh conference will be held in May 2017, convened by an International, multi-professional steering committee and co-ordinated by the Faculty of Medicine, Nursing & Health Sciences Education, Monash University in conjunction with the College of Medicine, Dentistry and Nursing, Institute of Health Skills and Education, University of Dundee.
+For over a decade, the International Clinical Skills Conference has been a consistently high quality conference for clinical educators and researchers.
+The eighth conference will be held in May 2019, convened by an International, multi-professional steering committee and co-ordinated by the International Clinical Skills Foundation (Inc) charity, in conjunction with Monash University.

 The conference will again be held at Monash University’s Prato campus in Italy and will include a diverse range of experienced keynote speakers, oral presentations and workshops on all aspects of clinical skills education and research.
+This will take place from Sunday May 19th until Wednesday May 22nd 2019.
 The venue, Palazzo Vaj, is ideal for hosting this friendly, boutique event with ample opportunities to network and discuss ideas with established names in clinical education

 Aims of conference

 - Provide a forum for debate on innovation and the evidence base for clinical skills teaching and learning

 - Showcase research and best practice on clinical skills education

 - Gather expert and beginner clinical skills educators for networking

 Work may be submitted for consideration for presentation as: